Anmol-Baranwal/Anmol-Baranwal/README.md

 I enjoy learning new frameworks and libraries with algorithms that has the potential to solve real-world issues.<br>

 - 🎓 I'm completing my Bachelor of Technology in the field of computer science.
-- ✨ I'm a web developer with solid skills in User Interface design.
+- 🚀 I'm a web developer with solid skills in User Interface design.
-- ⚡ Fun fact: I ❤️ coffee & tech stuff.
+- 🧩 Fun fact: I ❤️ coffee & chess.

 <hr>
 <h1> Skills? <img src='https://user-images.githubusercontent.com/74038190/206662607-d9e7591e-bbf9-42f9-9386-29efc927bc16.gif' width="40"> </h1>